Violin Rosin: What It Is, How It Works, and How to Use It Right

 Common Mistakes with Rosin

-If you see lots of white dust on your violin or hear a scratchy sound, you’ve probably used too much rosin—wipe the strings and bow hair with a soft cloth to clean off the extra.
-If your rosin feels sticky or gooey, it might be too warm—keep it in a cooler spot to firm it up.
+If you see a lot of white dust on your violin or hear a scratchy sound, you’ve probably used too much rosin.
+Wipe the strings and bow hair with a soft cloth to clean off the extra.
+If your rosin feels sticky or gooey, it may be too warm, so keep it in a cooler place to help it firm up.

 Does Rosin Expire?